 - If they say they're a Multician, and made some contribution, list them.

-- Scan and convert these to HTML so they are fully searchable.
+Scan and convert documents to HTML or PDF with OCR text so they are searchable and indexable.
 (Image-only PDFs are a bad idea.)

 - Redraw figures if necessary.